Yes Bank shares gain over 8% on fresh investment buzz

 According to media reports, Yes Bank was in talks with technology companies and PE investors for strategic investment.
 A media report claimed that the bank was in talks with Microsoft Corp and two other tech companies to rope them in as strategic investors as part of its efforts to raise capital.

 Stock exchanges also sought clarification from Yes Bank over the reports.
-Replying to the clarification, Yes Bank said it is "not aware of the source, which resulted in the above mentioned news item and as a matter of policy, the Bank would not like to cormnent on such article."
+Replying to the clarification, Yes Bank said it is "not aware of the source, which resulted in the above-mentioned news item and as a matter of policy, the Bank would not like to comment on such article."

 "The Bank in the usual and ordinary course of its business continues to explore various means of raising capital/ funds through issuance of securities to diverse set of investors, in order to meet its business, regulatory requirements, subject to compliance with prescribed procedures and receipt of statutory or regulatory approvals'" the bank said in its reply.

-Yes Bank chief executive Ravneet Gilll last week had told PTI that the private bank was in advanced stage of capital raising from investors, including global tech majors, to grow the balance-sheet that has been consciously shrunk in recent months.
-Gill had said the new investor/s will be either a strategic partner like a tech company, or a financial investor or a deep-pocketed family office.
+Yes Bank chief executive Ravneet Gill last week had told PTI that the private bank was in advanced stage of capital raising from investors, including global tech majors, to grow the balance-sheet that has been consciously shrunk in recent months.
+Gill had said the new investor/s will be either a strategic partner like a tech company or a financial investor or a deep-pocketed family office.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)